mormond/CommercialMarketplaceLab/lab40-vmoffer.md

     * Add the subscription IDs for all subscriptions for which the preview offer should be available
   * Plan Overview
     * Create a new plan and add minimal details to the Plan listing
+    * Pricing and availability
-    * For Pricing and availability, the defaults should have been enabled for publishing in most markets.
-Set a price of 0 USD/hour to ensure you are not charged for anything other than the VM itself.
+      * The defaults should have been enabled for publishing in most markets
+      * Use a usage-based monthly billed plan and set a price of 0 USD/hour to ensure you are not charged for anything other than the VM itself.
       * Leave the plan as No Trial, Public, not hidden
     * Technical Configuration
       * Select Linux as the OS and Ubuntu as the Vendor
       * Set the OS friendly name to "Ubuntu1804lts"